-Irritant/Sensitizer: Inhalation in the form of metallurgical powder, dust or mist from grinding may cause irritation of the nos throat.
-20 mg (Co)/m3 is immediately dangerous to life and health.
+Irritant/Sensitizer: Inhalation may cause irritation of the nose and throat.
+20 mg (Co)/m3 is immediately dang and health.

-Tungsten Carbide: May cause coughing, dyspnea, soreness in the chest, weight loss, hemoptysis, bronchitis, and asthma also cause pulmonary fibrosis.
+Tungsten Carbide: May cause coughing, dyspnea, soreness in the chest, weight loss, hemoptysis, bronchitis, May also cause pulmonary fibrosis.
 Radiological changes may be noted in the lungs.

-Cobalt: May cause shortness of breath, asthma, dyspnea on exertion, wheezing, interstitial pneumonitis, and/or lung densities.
+Cobalt: May cause shortness of breath, asthma, dyspnea on exertion, wheezing, interstitial pneumonitis, and/or li